 Enrollment Checklist

 All new students are required to pay the $200 non-refundable enrollment deposit.
-Questions can be directed to iep@ncsu.edu.
+IEP and university fees can be paid with the enrollment deposit, or separately at IEP New Student Orientation.
+Please read the instructions below.
+If you have further questions, please email them to the intensive-english@ncsu.edu.

 You will receive pre-arrival emails at your personal email account.
 These emails are important and will arrive in the weeks leading up to your arrival.
 These emails will come to the personal email address you used to apply to the IEP.
 It is very important that you read these emails and follow any instructions included in them.